 International Baccalaureate in Belgium

-The IB curriculum is recognised internationally and by higher education institutes.
+The IB curriculum is recognized internationally and by higher education institutes.
 It is taught at a number of primary and secondary schools in Belgium.
-Use Expatica’s guide on the IB in Belgium to weigh up the advantages of an IB education, and browse the list of schools which offer the curriculum.
+Use Expatica’s guide on the IB in Belgium to weigh up the advantages of an IB education, and browse the list of schools that offer the curriculum.

 Support for children with special educational needs (SEN) in Belgium

-Where integration in mainstream schooling is not possible, a variety of specialist schools are available from pre-school age until 21 years.
-Some cater, for example, to those with a physical disability, and others to students with behavioural difficulties.
+Where integration in mainstream schooling is not possible, a variety of specialist schools are available from preschool age until 21 years.
+Some cater, for example, to those with a physical disability, and others to students with behavioral difficulties.

 Enrolment in these schools, available throughout the year, requires an assessment to determine the most appropriate school for your child.
 The assessment will be carried out by the Centre psycho-medico-social, PMS (French) in Liège, or the Centrum voor Leerlingenbegeleiding, VCLB (Dutch).
 Alternatively, assessment tests can be carried out in English at the Children’s Department of the Community Help Centre, CHS.

-Details of dedicated SEN schools in a particular area can be found at the town halls (Stadhuis/Maison communale), and the individual Ministries of Education publish lists of special schools on their websites.
+You can find details of dedicated SEN schools in a particular area at the town hall (Stadhuis/Maison communale).
+The individual Ministries of Education also publish lists of special schools on their websites.

 Changing schools in Belgium